 Enter S692 in the box for "By Bill Number" and select "Full Display"

-Click to read the full text of the US HOUSE OF REPRESENTATIVES BILL HR3215: proposed legislation to place a ban on internet gambling in the USA.
+Click to read the full text of the US HOUSE OF REPRESENTATIVES BILL HR3215: proposed legislation to place a ban on online gambling in the USA.

 IT IS STRONGLY RECOMMENDED YOU READ THROUGH THIS BILL THOROUGHLY BEFORE COMING TO ANY DECISION ON THIS BUSINESS